LiuJiuding/instance_script/README.md

 # Instance Script
  These scripts add support to c4d's instance function, which makes the scene with many instances more light weight.
 ## Installation
-Option 1: copy the .py file to `C4D_installation_path\library\scripts`<br>
+Option 1: copy the .py and .tif file to `C4D_installation_path\library\scripts`<br>
 Option 2: make a environment variable named `C4D_SCRIPTS_DIR`, and point it to the path of your downloaded script folder<br>

 The scripts are tested on C4D R26.107 and 2024.1, other versions may work.
+You can also change the script icon by replace .tif with your own file.

 ## Change list
 ### v1.0.0